camunda/camunda-docs/docs/components/modeler/desktop-modeler/model-your-first-diagram.md

 ![properties panel](img/properties-panel.png)

-5. Once you finish modeling and configuring your diagram, save it as BPMN or deploy it on a [Camunda Cloud cluster](./connect-to-camunda-cloud.md).
+5. Once you finish modeling and configuring your diagram, save it as BPMN or deploy it on a [Camunda Platform 8 cluster](./connect-to-camunda-cloud.md).
 You can also export the diagram as an image.